Skip to main content

 Once the bleeding has stopped it will then vary how long it will take for you normal menstrual cycle to return.
 Your next period may be a little heavier than normal and your cycles could be a little irregular for a while.

-It is quite normal to feel sad at this time and for some time afterwards.
-We would like to reassure you that our department is open 24 hours a day, 7 days a week for any questions or concerns to be heard.
-We have also completed a referral to our Honeysuckle team, a dedicated bereavement team at the Liverpool Women’s hospital who can provide support and advice to women and their partners / families following pregnancy loss at any stage of pregnancy.
-An accompanying leaflet has been provided with further information about this service has been provided.
+It is quite normal to feel many different emotions during this time and for some time afterwards.
+We would like to reassure you that our Gynaecology Emergency Department is open 24 hours a day, 7 days a week for any questions or concerns to be heard.
+You should have been asked regarding a referral to our Honeysuckle team, a dedicated bereavement team at the Liverpool Women’s hospital who can provide support and advice to women and their partners / families following pregnancy loss at any stage of pregnancy.
+An accompanying leaflet is available with further information about this service is available in our early pregnancy area on the Liverpool Women’s Website

 • Experiencing a pregnancy loss under 12 weeks Gestation